junydania/blue_green_elb_terraform/README.md

 and complex web application with many moving parts might be the end target of this traffic.
-In fact, many use ELB in combination with auto-scaling groups of many application instances to rapidly redirect traffic to a large fleet of waiting EC2s (or other VMs or containers) idly waiting for their first requests.
+In fact, many use ELB in combination with auto-scaling groups of many application instances to rapidly redirect traffic to a large fleet of waiting EC2s (or other VMs, or even containers) idly waiting for their first requests.